Find Nursing Schools

 Private not-for-profit Public vs. Private

 There are 987 undergraduates at Mount Marty, of which 595 are full-time, and there are 1,167 students altogether.
-It takes the average Mount Marty undergraduate about 4.2 years to complete their degree.
+The average graduation time for an undergraduate student at Mount Marty is 4.2 years.

 #6